 The Badger Region staff, its board of directors and its advisory chairpersons see a great deal of benefit in this new program, title Serve United, that encourages parents to assist with “work crew” responsibilities at tournaments and other duties as the club sees needed.

-As part of the Serve United program, parents can register using the discounted Badger Region Serve United membership in Webpoint, get certified as a scorer and also learn about line judging or libero tracking via the free online tutorials available through the USA Volleyball Academy.
-While there are not certifications for line judging and libero tracking, the rostered adult can perform that duty for a team when it is needed at tournament.
+As part of the Serve United program, parents can register using the discounted Badger Region Serve United membership in Webpoint, get certified as a scorer and also learn about line judging, libero tracking and second referee via the free online tutorials available through the USA Volleyball Academy.
+While there are not certifications for second referees, line judging and libero tracking, the rostered adult can perform that duty for a team when it is needed at tournament.

 During the season, this parent/adult can contribute to the success of the club and ease some stress on the team if they’re able to step in and give a player a break to eat, rehydrate or rest.